bluescan/tacent/README.md

 ### Building

-The suggested build methods are to eitehr use VSCode with the CMake Tools extension or from the command line.
-Both methods work in either Windows or Linux.
+You may use VSCode with the CMake Tools extension or from the command line.
+Both methods work in Windows and Linux.
 There are two build-types (AKA configurations) with Tacent: Debug and Release.
 If you want to build debug versions pass -DCMAKE_BUILD_TYPE=Debug to the cmake command.

 The 'install' target creates a directory called 'Install' that has all the built libraries (.a or .lib), exported headers, cmake target files, and the unit test executable.

 #### Windows
-* Install Visual Studio Community 2019 (this gives you CMake, Ninja, and the MSVC compiler)
+* Install Visual Studio Community 2019
 * Install VS Code (optional)
 * Open 64bit Command Prompt for VS2019 and cd into the the 'tacent' directory.
 Do an out-of-source build.
 ```